Strilanc/Strilanc.github.io/_posts/2015-06-12-Constructing-Large-Increment-Gates.md

        │      │││││       │││ │││       │││││      │││││       │││ │││       ││││ │││││       ││  │││       ││ ││
     Z ─X──────XXX••───────••X─X••───────••XXXX─────XXX••───────••X─X••───────••XXX•••X•───────•X──•X•───────•X─•• Z

+(I sure hope your browser renders monospaced unicode correctly, or that will look like a mess.)

 If you squint a bit, you can see hints of a pattern.
 To make that pattern very apparent, I printed incrementally larger and larger cases then zoomed out: